Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 You will also witness musical storytelling and are guaranteed a Nova Scotian good time!
 Of course with plentiful amounts of ale.

-It is definitely one of the top things to do in Halifax!
+Alexander Keith’s Brewery is definitely one of the top Halifax attractions!

-6. Wander Through the Halifax Seaport Historic Farmers Market
+6. Wander Through the Halifax Seaport Farmers Market

-Right on the waterfront, you will find North America’s longest-running farmer’s market.
+Right on the waterfront, you will find the Halifax Seaport Farmers Market, North America’s longest-running farmer’s market.

 Originally started as a meat and cattle market in 1750, it now hosts over 250 vendors and has a variety of crafts, flowers, seafood, meat and locally grown produce.